jdevoo/admin-on-rest-demo-java-rest/README.md

 - Automatic filling of data from https://raw.githubusercontent.com/zifnab87/admin-on-rest-demo-java/master/backend/src/main/webapp/WEB-INF/uploaded/data.json
 - Rest API based on admin-on-rest conventions (e.g resource names and calling signatures: https://marmelab.com/admin-on-rest/RestClients.html)
 - Built-in User Authentication (followed this implementation: https://auth0.com/blog/securing-spring-boot-with-jwts/)
+- Easily expandable by adding a new `@Entity` class, extending `BaseRepository<T>`, extending `BaseController<T>`
-- Paging and Sorting support using `PagingAndSortingRepository` provided by Java Spring-Data
+- Paging and Sorting behind the scenes support using `PagingAndSortingRepository` provided by Java Spring-Data
 - Text Search among all text fields using q parameter
 - Exact Match filtering among the rest of the fields of a resource
-- All query building is happening behind the scenes using Specifications and Criteria API
+- All query building is happening behind the scenes using Specifications and Criteria API provided by Java Spring-Data
-- Easily expandable by adding a new `@Entity` class, extending `GenericRepository<T>` and making a similar Controller to the existing ones

 ### Future work